JamesKovacs/mongo-csharp-driver/Docs/reference/content/what_is_new.md

   identifier = "What's New"
   pre = "<i class='fa fa-star'></i>"
 +++
+## What's New in 2.12.0

+This is a beta release for the 2.12.0 version of the driver.

+The main new features in 2.12.0 include:

+* Support for Hidden Indexes in MongoDB 4.4
+* Support for Azure and GCP keystores in client-side field level encryption (CSFLE)
+* Fixed memory leak in heartbeat when cluster is inaccessible

 ## What's New in 2.11.0

 The main new features in 2.11.0 support new features in MongoDB 4.4.0.
 These features include: